-Here's how to change your appearance in 'GTA Online'
+How to change your character appearance in 'GTA 5 Online'

 To change your appearance in GTA Online, call up the interaction menu and then select "Style."
 In the following menu, select "Change Appearance."
 To proceed any further, you'll need to pay a hefty fee of 100,000 GTA$.

-If you're willing to foot the bill, you can change your character's appearance entirely, almost as if you were creating a new character from scratch.
+If you're willing to foot the bill in GTA Online, you can change your character's appearance entirely — almost as if you were creating a new character from scratch.

+It's pricey, but the change just might be worth it.
+Of course, that's up to you to decide.

 More GTA 5 and GTA Online news, tips and tricks